 (r) Whether you have had adequate time to eliminate the circumstances within your organization that led to the cause for the debarment.

+(s) Whether your business, technical, or professional license(s) has been suspended, terminated, or revoked.

-(s) Other factors that are appropriate to the circumstances of a particular case.
+(t) Other factors that are appropriate to the circumstances of a particular case.

 § 180.865 How long may my debarment last?